michaelmoschella/php_stuff/README.txt

     and that you have started apache and mysql using the control panel.

-- Store project in htdocs folder
+- Move the folder named "phase3" into your htdocs folder

 - Make sure you can access mysql using the command line and use the following commands to set up